Why, hello, darling sweetie pie! 🙂

 (however, I’m not a fan of 5, 10 or even longer-term year goals, and as you can see, there’s a good reason why)

-I guess you don’t want someday to find yourself feeling bitter and frustrated for spending your life only on making somebody else’s visions come true (while yours was forgotten and left behind)?
+I guess you don’t want someday to find yourself feeling bitter and frustrated for spending your life only on making somebody else’s visions come true.

-Then I make a 2-3 months mini-goals for them (that’s where I dive deep).
+Then I make a 2-3 months mini-goals for them.

-So, my mini-goals for that period become my “main” ones.
+So, my mini-goals for that period of time become my “main” ones.

 (I’ve even made goal setting & tracking worksheets so I could easily plan out and follow the steps)